KewWM/WIX-1002/README.md

 Sharing beginner coding based on what we learn in lecture note.
 If found any mistake, please let me know ya~ Thanks

-THere are also Past Year Question with solution
+There are also Past Year Question with solution
 But, some of them might be imcomplete yet :(